-Maybe you like to quickly check the status on a gadget that’s on your desktop.
+Maybe you like to quickly check the information on a gadget that’s on your desktop.
 Windows 7 lets you peek behind open windows to get a look at your desktop.
-When you hover your mouse over the right most area of the Windows Taskbar,
+When you hover your mouse over the far right side of the Taskbar,

 all of the windows become transparent and you can see through all the way to your desktop.
 You can also peek at a specific window by hovering over its thumbnail in the Windows taskbar.